Amazing Fractals found in Nature

 Patterns on Jackfruit

-Bitter Gourd might not be a popular vegetable, but it certainly is a perfect example of fractals in nature.
+Bitter Gourd might not be a popular vegetable, but it certainly is a perfect example of fractals found in nature.

 bitter gourd fractal design